 Your creditor or the tax office shall look into the overall financial picture.
 Are you struggling financially because there are no other means of meeting your needs and obligations?
 Or, you simply don’t know how to manage your money wisely?
 When you apply for this type of relief, it is important to complete your application and explain how you meet the hardship requirements.

-The Australian tax office listed acceptable proof of financial hardship
+The Australian tax office: Acceptable financial hardship circumstances:

-Notice of repossession of assets such as a vehicle or goods.
+Notice of repossession of assets such as a vehicle or goods or mortgaged property

-- Proof of loss of employment.
 You can submit copies of your termination letter.
 Aside from its financial implication, job loss is one of the most stressful experiences in a person’s life.
-You may grieve your loss, and feel anxious of tomorrow, especially if you have money debts to pay.
+You may grieve your loss, and feel anxious about tomorrow, especially if you have money debts to pay.